 Morphine is used to relieve strong pain.

-Take morphine as directed with a glass of water.
+Take morphine regularly as directed.
+Swallow the tablets or capsules whole with a glass of water.

 Some medicines available without a prescription may react with morphine including: